ToyoLandi/teleport-concept/docs/installingk8s.md

 ## Setting the Stage for Kubernetes Using Ansible.

-1. From your 'ansible' users terminal, `curl` the "install-k8s.yaml" playbook from this repos "ansible" directory,
+1. From your 'ansible' users terminal, `curl` the "stage-k8s.yaml" and "gen-certs" playbook from this repos "ansible" directory,
 ```
 curl https://raw.githubusercontent.com/ToyoLandi/teleport-concept/refs/heads/main/ansible/playbooks/stage-k8s.yaml -o ~/ansible/stage-k8s.yaml
+curl https://raw.githubusercontent.com/ToyoLandi/teleport-concept/refs/heads/main/ansible/playbooks/gen-certs.yaml -o ~/ansible/stage-k8s.yaml
 ```
-> This a great reference to see all the commands we use to config/deploy the k8s requirements, in once place.
+> The 'stage-k8s' playbook is a great reference to see all the commands we use to config/deploy the k8s requirements, in once place.

-3. Begin our kubernetes deployment by running the following ansible-playbook command.
+3. Begin our kubernetes deployment by running the following ansible-playbook commands.
 Thanks to the `-K` [argument](https://docs.ansible.com/projects/ansible/latest/playbook_guide/playbooks_privilege_escalation.html#using-become) you will be prompted for the `BECOME password`, aka the password of your root account, without needing to expose this in your playbook or command history.
 ```
+ansible-playbook -i ~/ansible/hosts.yaml ~/ansible/gen-certs.yaml -K
 ansible-playbook -i ~/ansible/hosts.yaml ~/ansible/stage-k8s.yaml -K
 ```